 After course support

-Delegates should be familiar with the fundamentals of standard AutoCAD, preferably in a 3D environment, is required.
-If you don’t have this knowledge, we recommend you attending AutoCAD Essentials training first.
+Delegates should be familiar with the fundamentals of AutoCAD, i.e. have attended AutoCAD Essentials training or have equivalent knowledge.

 A basic knowledge of process or piping industry practice is beneficial but not essential.

 Training is based primarily on AutoCAD Plant 3D 2023, running on Windows.
 It is relevant to users of AutoCAD Plant 3D 2018 and later.

 - A price guarantee that you’re getting the best value for money.

 - A training guarantee that you’ll learn the concepts and skills you need.

 On-request AutoCAD Plant 3D training available

 AutoCAD Plant 3D training is also available on-request, i.e. one-to-one training or a ‘closed course’ for your group, hosted at one of our centres, your venue or online.